haptork/csaransh/README.md

 - platform: Linux, Mac, Windows.
   - tested on different Linux distros and MacOS.

+For post-processing Molecular Dynamics simulation data:
-- gcc 5.3 or later or equivalent c++14 compiler for post-processor.
+  - gcc 5.3 or later or equivalent c++14 compiler.
+  - Python 2.7

+For web-server:
   - nodejs, npm / yarn for web-interface server.

-- Python 2.7, numpy, sklearn
+For web-app:
-- Modern internet browser for web-interface client.
+- Modern internet browser.
 	- tested on safari and firefox61

 - Hardware:
-	- CPU: comparable to i5 or better for smooth interface.
+	- CPU: comparable to i5 or better for smooth web interactions.
 	- Other than the desktops or laptops, the web interface can be used from tablets and mobiles as well.

-### Building C++ Post-processor.
+### Building Post-processor

 - Go to csaransh-pp directory.
 - Make a new directory `_build` or any other name.
 Go to this directory and run `cmake ..`.
 - If on Unix based systems like Linux / Mac run `make`.
 If using Visual Studio on Windows, load the project / solution.

 After building the application the executable `csaransh_pp` can be found in the `_build` directory.
 This is the main post-processor for processing xyz files.
 You can run `make install` to add it to the system path.

+- run `pip install -r requirements.txt` from the csaransh-pp directory to install python dependencies.

 ### Installing Server.